AndyM10/portfolio/src/content/blog/chatgpt-me.md

 }
 ```

 In order to interact with Ollama I used the <mark>[ollama-rs](https://github.com/pepperoni21/ollama-rs)</mark> crate.
-Now when creating this I initally just passed
+Now when creating this I initially just passed
 messages Vector of type `ChatMessage` directly into my template as it was exactly the shape and content I needed back on the UI, however after many hours debugging
 I realised that this this type doesnt match our function signature and implement the `IntoResponse` trait and that there is no way to add traits the third party crates.
 So I created my own struct `MessageResponse` and mapped our ollama response to it.